finxter/finxter_openai_updates/Readme.md

+# Finxter OpenAI Updates

-This is the GitHub repo for the Finxter Academy (Finxter.com) -- OpenAI Updates course.
+This is the GitHub repo for the [Finxter Academy -- OpenAI Updates](https://academy.finxter.com/university/openai-update/) course.

 Hi and welcome to this course on all the newest updates from OpenAI.
 In this tutorial series, we'll be looking at all the updated API's and functionality through practical examples.